 holds strictly for Moran fractals.
 The general lower box dimension formula for Moran sets is still an open question.
 Except providing various examples, Moran sets are also useful tools for analysing properties of fractal sets in various studies, for example, see~\cite{Wen00} and references therein for applications.

-Since Moran sets are constructed by applying similarities at each level, see (1) in the definition, in this paper, we would like to extend the similarities to affine mappings in the Moran structure.
-The geometric properties of self-affine Moran sets are more complex than Moran sets since affine mappings have different contraction ratios in different directions.
-Therefore, self-affine Moran sets provide not only interesting phenomena but also useful tools for fractal analysis.
-This extension may also be regarded as a generalization of self-affine fractals since different affine contractions are applied at different levels in the iterations.
-Different to the self-affine fractals, self-affine Moran sets do not have dynamical properties any more, and the tools in ergodic theory cannot be invoked.
+Note that similarities and separation assumption are required in the Moran structure, Inspired by the structure of iterated function systems, we generalize the Moran structure to non-autonomous structure where we replace similarities by contractions or affine mappings, and remove the separation assumption.
+The geometric properties of non-autonomous sets are more complex than Moran sets since mappings may have different contraction ratios in different directions.
+Therefore, non-autonomous sets provide not only interesting phenomena but also useful tools for fractal analysis.
+Different to the attractors of iterated function systems, non-autonomous sets do not have dynamical properties any more, and the tools in ergodic theory cannot be invoked.
 As a result, it is more difficult to explore their dimension formulae and other fractal properties.

-In this paper, we investigate the dimension theory of self-affine Moran sets.
-In section \ref{sec 2}, we give the definitions and notation of self-affine Moran sets, and the main conclusions are stated in subsection \ref{subMC}.
-Upper and lower box dimensions are explored in section~\ref{secPB}.
-We discussed the upper bounds of Hausdorff dimensions in section~\ref{secH}, and we give the Hausdorff dimension formula for a class of self-affine Moran sets with finitely many translations.
-In section~\ref{secASA}, we study the Hausdorff dimension of self-affine Moran sets with random translations, and prove that with probability one, the Hausdorff dimensions of such sets equal to a critical value.
-Finally, in section \ref{sec_CV}, we compare critical values, and we also provide some examples to illustrate our conclusions.
+In this paper, we investigate the dimension theory of non-autonomous attractors, and particularly, we are interested in a classs of attractors, named ``non-autonomous affine sets or affine sets''.
+In section \ref{sec 2}, we first give the definition of non-autonomous attractors and estimate the dimensions of such sets, then we study the non-autonomous affine sets and state the main conclusions in subsection \ref{subMC}.
+The dimension estimates for non-autonomous sets are provided in section~\ref{sec_NAS}.
+Upper and lower box dimensions of non-autonomous affine sets are explored in section~\ref{secPB}.
+We discuss the upper bounds of Hausdorff dimensions of non-autonomous affine sets in section~\ref{secH}, and we give the Hausdorff dimension formula for a spectial class of non-autonomous affine sets with finitely many translations.
+In section~\ref{secASA}, we study the Hausdorff dimension of non-autonomous affine sets with random translations, and we prove that with probability one, the Hausdorff dimensions of such sets equal to a critical value.
+Finally, in section \ref{sec_CV}, we compare critical values of non-autonomous affine sets, and we also provide some examples to illustrate our conclusions.